YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that an attempt was made to assign $ECODE an invalid value.
 Such an action modifies $ECODE to have a valid value indicating this error, which triggers an error trap.

 Action: Revise the SET $ECODE value complies with the required specification of the error codes of the format ,Mnnn,Zxxx,Uxxx,.
-The error codes in the form of ,Mnnn,, ,Zxxx, and ,Uxxx, represent ANSI standard codes, implementation-specific codes and end-user defined codes respectively.
+The error codes in the form of ,Mnnn, ,Zxxx, and ,Uxxx, represent ANSI standard codes, implementation-specific codes and end-user defined codes respectively.

 -------------------------
 INVERRORLIM